giarcheuli/semrush/DevGuide_DepDkrApp.md

 - IMAGE ID: The unique identifier of the image.
 - CREATED: The time when the image was created.
 - SIZE: The size of the image.

+>**Note:** You can learn more about building Docker images from the [official Docker documentation](https://docs.docker.com/engine/reference/builder/)

 ## Deploying the App to the Repository